-(E) Minimum Height of Room
+(E)Minimum Height of Room

 The height of all habitable and multi-purpose rooms shall not be less than 2.60 m from the surface of the floor to the lowest point of the ceiling.
-In case of a sloped roof, the height shall not be less than 2.4 m at the lowest part of the ceiling of the sloped roof.
-The height of the kitchen, bath/water closet and corridor/passage shall not be less than 2.40 m.
+In case of slope roof height shall not be less than 2.4 m at the lowest part of the ceiling of the slope roof.
+The height of kitchen, bath / water closet and corridor/passage shall not be less than 2.40 m.